Petros-Tsol/Prediction-of-total-numbers-of-retweets/README.md

 We used the mean absolute percentage error to test the performance of the models.

 Execute the program by entering retweet_prediction().

+## Extra
+The code is part of my master thesis on estimation of information diffusion in social media.
+You can find the complete text here: https://drive.google.com/file/d/1MbrujHhDZGHzuWxzjDyvC2W2jWINLtBQ/ (in Greek).